 The assumptions underlying these valuations represent management's best estimates, which involve inherent uncertainties and the application of management judgment.
 As a result, if factors or expected outcomes change and we use significantly different assumptions or estimates, our share-based compensation expense could be materially different.
-For more detailed information about our historical and outstanding grants and our valuation of our share-based compensation and awards, see "Part II - Item 8.
-Financial Statements and Supplementary Data - Notes to Consolidated Financial Statements - Note 2.
-Business Combinations and Note 14.
-Share-Based Awards".
+For more detailed information about our historical and outstanding grants and our valuation of our share-based compensation and awards, see Notes 12 and 14 ("Share-Based Awards") to the audited consolidated financial statements included elsewhere in this prospectus.